- posted by:

 How to get married if you’re a same sex couple in Australia

-So M and I have been in a relationship for years now and have decided we want to get married, like a large majority of couples do.
+So my partner and I have been in a relationship for ages now and have decided we want to get married, like a large majority of couples do.
 We both have our dream ceremonies that involve being in a registrar’s office, dressed all fancy because we’re both too lazy to plan and implement a massive ceremony, we’re both not religious so we want a secular ceremony and I have massive issues about being thrown into the spotlight and having everyone look at my large arse walking down an aisle.
 I don’t like being the center of attention but I do like my large butt.

 So a ceremony in front of a judge and a few witnesses it is then.